 The committee will take account of the degree of participation of the applicant in the activity in respect of which points are claimed and the relevance of the subject area.
 The points allocated to each item described above are a guide as to how many points are likely to be awarded.
 A single case study or research project constitutes only one work eligible for points.

 The application fee for Fellowship of the BCLA is currently £100 and covers up to three attempts to gain a Fellowship.
 If the application is judged to be insufficient in the number of points necessary to proceed to the viva voce assessment, a report will be returned to the candidate outlining the reasons.
-The viva voce assessment will be held at the BCLA Clinical Conference.
-If the candidate is not considered to have met the standard of Fellowship at the assessment, feedback will be given on their concerns so these can be addressed.
+Most viva voce assessments are conducted virtually.
+If the candidate is not considered to have met the standard of Fellowship at the assessment, feedback will be given on the gaps so these can be addressed.

 Fellows will be issued with a certificate of Fellowship signed under seal by the BCLA President and will be entitled to use the affix FBCLA provided they: